armlesswunder/d2rCloneTrackerAndroid/README.md

 # Diablo 2 Resurrected Clone Tracker for Android

+## Credits

+Teebling: For making the endpoint the app uses to pull dclone progress data and for the amazing site diablo.io!!

+## FAQ

 # What is this app?

 It allows you to get notifications whenever the diablo clone event in any region makes progress.